The Jokers in the Academe

 In the academe, most of those who complain a lot – those who create a lot of troubles – are the ones who are not really trained to become teachers.
 These jokers are the ones who seemed to be lost in the wilderness not knowing what to do and how to do things in the academe.
 They are the ones who would blame others when they encounter difficulties and can’t figure out how to deal with them.

 The common trait among these jokers is that they want everything given to them in a silver platter.
 You need to explain to them in detail (and repetitively) how to perform tasks that teachers are supposedly trained to do.
 Sometimes they would even require their colleagues to do things for them.
 They would not bother learning how to do it.

 Beware of the jokers in the academe.
 They’re not funny.

-These jokers are but few in the organization.
-You could actually count them with your fingers in one hand.
-I was advised not to mind them but it’s so difficult to just turn a blind eye.
 What’s dangerous is that they are contagious.
 They contaminate the working environment.
-They have the ability to flip the organizational climate… from positive to negative.
+They have the ability to flip the organizational climate, from positive to negative.

 So, beware of the jokers.
 Avoid them like a plague.